Options for FingerprintJS server API client

 to get the next page of results.

-parameter to get the next page of results:
+2. Use `response.paginationKey` to get the next page of results: `GET api-base-url/visitors/:visitorId?limit=200&paginationKey=1683900801733.Ogvu1j`

-you specified with more available on the next page.
-When there are no more results available for scanning, the paginationKey
+Pagination happens during scanning and before filtering, so you can get less visits than the `limit` you specified with more available on the next page.
+When there are no more results available for scanning, the `paginationKey` attribute is not returned.

 Optional